shapeshed/shapeshed.com/content/posts/the_benefits_of_usablity_accessibility_and_web_standards.md

-{
-  "title": "The Benefits of Usablity, Accessibility and Web Standards", "date": "2006-09-24T00:00:00+01:00",
++++
+date = "2006-09-24T00:00:00+01:00"
-  "description": "Sourcing a professional web developer can be daunting task for clients.
-This article is a guide for clients and outlines the many benefits of employing a professional Agency focussing on Usability, Accessiblity and Web Standards. ", "tags": [
+description = "Sourcing a professional web developer can be daunting task for clients.
+This article is a guide for clients and outlines the many benefits of employing a professional Agency focussing on Usability, Accessiblity and Web Standards. " tags = ["Web Standards", "Accessibility", "Usability"] title = "The Benefits of Usablity, Accessibility and Web Standards"

-    "Web Standards",
-    "Accessibility",
-    "Usability"
-  ]
-}
++++

 ## Usability